41 Airspeed Definitions & Measurement

 The ISA ambient temperature at this pressure altitude is

-Therefore, the true airspeed will be
+Therefore, the true airspeed of the aircraft is then

 Airspeed Measurement at Higher Mach Numbers